EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Transport of opaque application defined data.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR and COSE libraries.
-EDHOC does not put any requirement on the lower layers and can therefore be also be used e.g. in environments without IP.
+EDHOC does not put any requirement on the lower layers and can therefore also be used e.g. in environments without IP.

 This paper is organized as follows: {{general}} specifies general properties of EDHOC, including formatting of the ephemeral public keys and key derivation, {{asym}} specifies EDHOC with asymmetric key authentication, {{sym}} specifies EDHOC with symmetric key authentication, and {{examples}} provides a wealth of test vectors to ease implementation and ensure interoperability.

 # EDHOC Overview {#general}

 EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I, plus an EDHOC error message.
-All EDHOC messages consists of a sequence CBOR elements, where the first element is an int specifying the message type (MSG_TYPE).
+All EDHOC messages consists of a sequence of CBOR elements, where the first element is an int specifying the message type (MSG_TYPE).
 After creating EDHOC message_3, Party U can derive the traffic key (master secret) and protected application data can therefore be sent in parallel with EDHOC message_3.
 The application data may be protected using the negotiated AEAD algorithm and the explicit session identifiers S_U and S_V.
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.

 ~~~~~~~~~~~
 Party U                                                 Party V